edwardcapriolo/IronCount/README.md

 * properties: A map of properties that can be used for configuration
 * active: a flag to start or pause workloads

-In a serialized from it looks like this:
+In a serialized form it looks like this:

     {"name":"testworkload"
       ,"topic":"topic1"